 We’ll leave the HARD way to the geeks who have the time for that.

-Check out the video below to know how to buy a web hosting and domain name for your video streaming service.
+Check out the video below to learn how to buy a web hosting and domain name for your video streaming service.

 In order to stream videos from the server, we first need to have videos on the server.